Kanagaraj-NN/Enhanced-Fault-Localization/README.txt

 1) Download Coverage data from the repository [2]

     # Coverage information consists of matrix and spectra files for each fault (zipped files)
-    # Follow either option 1 or option 2 (from ecfl directory)
+    # Follow either option 1 or option 2 (from Enhanced-Fault-Localization directory)
         # Option 1: Download the coverage files for only real faults (395 real faults)
             # python3.6 1_download_data_from_FL_repo.py
         # Option 2: Download the coverage files for all faults (395 real faults + 3242 artifical faults)